 **NOTE: TO VIEW A CLEARER VERSION OF THIS FIGURE AND TABLE, CLICK HERE(pdf)

-As can be seen in Figure 1, from all survey samples 28%, 42%, 58%, 55% and 26% tested positive for contamination with Afla, ZON, DON, FUM and OTA, respectively.
+Overall results As can be seen in Figure 1, from all survey samples 28%, 42%, 58%, 55% and 26% tested positive for contamination with Afla, ZON, DON, FUM and OTA, respectively.
 If compared with data from the previous year 2009, an increase on the occurrence of the fusariotoxins ZON and DON can be detected.
 In addition to higher occurrence level also incredibly high maximum levels for the toxins ZON, DON and FUM were found this year (see Table 1) in comparison to the last year.
 Average contamination levels of all samples tested for ZON and DON increased also to 108 (2009: 77 ppb) and 722 ppb (418 ppb), respectively.

 Interesting differences were obtained for the different regions (Table 2, from 2a to 2j).
 In north Asia, the most prevalent mycotoxins are the ones produced by Fusarium fungi, namely ZON, DON and FUM.
 DON was present in 71% of tested samples in an average of 757 ppb.
 In south east Asia, the most prevalent mycotoxin was aflatoxin, present in 65% of analysed samples at an average level of 22 ppb.
 FUM and ZON were present in 57% and 49% of tested samples, at an average of 493 ppb and 55 ppb, respectively.

-**NOTE: TO VIEW A CLEARER VERSION OF THIS TABLE, CLICK HERE (pdf)
+**NOTE: TO VIEW A CLEARER VERSION OF THIS TABLE, CLICK HERE(pdf)

 Generally regarded as storage mycotoxins, Afla and OTA are the most prevalent in countries such as India, Pakistan and Bangladesh where 88% and 71% of analysed samples tested positive for these mycotoxins, respectively.
 Nonetheless, the importance of fusariotoxins in this region must not be disregarded, as FUM, DON and ZON were shown to be present in 58%, 30% and 30% of samples.
 Within the Asia-Pacific region, Australia and New Zealand show a different mycotoxin pattern, with oftentimes a lower prevalence of mycotoxins when in comparison with neighbour countries.

-North America’s concern with mycotoxins such as DON and ZON is widely known, especially after last year’s crops.
+US had a problem North America’s concern with mycotoxins such as DON and ZON is widely known, especially after last year’s crops.
 DON was present in 87% of tested samples at worrying average levels (1,487 ppb).
 In South American samples, which are mostly coming from Brazil, the trend was clear, with fumonisins as the biggest contaminant (88% positive samples) and at incredibly high average levels (2,515 ppb).
 ZON was also found to be very prevalent (57% positive samples; average 129 ppb).
 In Europe, the situation is distinct depending on the latitude.
 If in northern Europe DON is the most prevalent mycotoxin (62% positive), at lower latitudes (nearer the equator), mycotoxins such as Afla have greater importance.
 It is important to point out the great incidence and high averages of DON in north and central Europe and of DON and FUM in south Europe.

 From all samples tested positive for DON in central European regions, an average contamination as high as 967 ppb was analysed.
 Also from this region, the highest DON level of the whole survey was registered in a wheat sample from Austria.